1. What are the tools of performance testing?

-Test plan document is a document which contains the plan for all the testing activities to be done to deliver a quality product.
-Test Plan document is derived from the Product Description, SRS, or Use Case documents for all future activities of the project.
+Answer: Test plan document is a document which contains the plan for all the testing activities to be done to deliver a quality product.
+The Test Plan document is derived from the Product Description, SRS, or Use Case documents for all future activities of the project.
 It is usually prepared by the Test Lead or Test Manager and the focus of the document is to describe what to test, what not to test, how to test when to test and who will do what test.
 Also, it includes the environment and tools needed, resource allocation, test technique to be followed, risks and contingencies plan.
 A test plan is a dynamic document and we should always keep it up-to-date.
-Test plan document guides us how the testing activity should go on.
-Success of the testing project completely depends on Test Plan.
-(Selenium Online Practical Training)
+Test plan document guides us on how the testing activity should go on.
+The success of the testing project completely depends on the Test Plan.

 39. What is a Test case template?